Aargh! Just when you need it, it lets you down. Anyhow, you are in the right place, this post will show you how to get the juice flowing again.

 Remove air-fuel mix adjustment screw (if removable, count number turns to remove)

-Your carburetor air-fuel mix screw may be removable or it may not.
-If it is, its location is important, count the number of turns when removing.
+Your carburetor air-fuel mix screw may be removable, or it may not.
+If it is, its location is important; count the number of turns when removing.
 Marking a screwdriver handle helps when counting the full turns.

 clean carburetor

 An ultrasonic tank does a fantastic job cleaning carburetors and small parts.
-A second-best option is a can of carburetor cleaner and some carb cleaning brushes, you’ll find both here on the “Generator maintenance tools page”.
+A second-best option is a can of carburetor cleaner and some carb cleaning brushes; you’ll find both here on the “Generator maintenance tools page.”

 The cleaning process looks like this:

-Spray the carburetor passages thoroughly employing the carburetor cleaner straw – idle jet passage, mix screw passage, fuel valve passage, butterfly and choke plate
+Using a wire brush strand, clean the portholes of the emulsion tube, main jet, and idle jet.
+Clean all the passages of the carburetor.
+Spray the carburetor passages thoroughly using the carburetor cleaner straw – idle jet passage, mix screw passage, fuel valve passage, butterfly, and choke plate.

 Clean emulsion tube